smallcloudai/refact-vscode/README.md

 - Integrate AI Agent with the tools you already use, allowing it to complete tasks for you end-to-end.
 - Deploy Refact.ai on-premise and maintain **100% control over your codebase**.
-- Access State-of-the-Art Models (Claude 3.7 Sonnet, GPT-4o, o3-mini, etc.)
+- Access State-of-the-Art Models (Claude 4, GPT-4o, o3-mini, etc.)
 - Bring your own key (BYOK) - Use your own API keys for external LLMs.
 - Stop switching between your IDE and chat—Refact.ai has an integrated chat right in your IDE.
 - Get free, unlimited, context-aware auto-completion.